jameslnewell/xhr-mock/README.md

 Useful for unit testing and doesn't require you to inject a mocked object into your code.

+Features:
+- run your tests in real browsers, headless browsers or even nodejs

 ## Installation

     npm install --save-dev xhr-mock